-The Department of Homeland Security (DHS), U.S. Citizenship and Immigration Services (USCIS), will be submitting the following information collection request for review and clearance in accordance with the Paperwork Reduction Act of 1995.
-The information collection is published in the Federal Register to obtain comments from the public and affected agencies.
-Comments are encouraged and will be accepted for 60 days until December 10, 2012.
+The Department of Homeland Security (DHS), U.S. Citizenship and Immigration Services (USCIS) will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and clearance in accordance with the Paperwork Reduction Act of 1995.
+The information collection notice was previously published in the Federal Register on July 10, 2015 at 80 FR 39801 allowing for a 60-day public comment period.
+USCIS received one comment in connection with the 60-day notice.

 (1) Evaluate whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility;